Return to Our School

 We are delighted to see that this success has not come through excessive ‘revision’ or at the cost of limiting learning in the wider curriculum but rather from a more reflective and progressive approach to the teaching of the core subjects and an unbreakable belief that every child can achieve.
 We could not be prouder of the children and all of those involved.

-These scores below are from the primary league tables (showing 2018/19 data) and show how much progress pupils at The Lea made in reading, writing and maths between the end of key stage 1 and the end of key stage 2, compared to pupils across England who got similar results at the end of key stage 1.
+These scores below show how much progress pupils at The Lea made in reading, writing and maths between the end of key stage 1 and the end of key stage 2, compared to pupils across England who got similar results at the end of key stage 1.